The Third Generation of Proud Walter Brothers in Wisconsin (Pictured Above)

 In the late 1800's, German immigrant Martin Walter purchased The Pueblo Brewery for $7,000 and in the tradition of his brothers in Wisconsin established his own brewery, thus the tradition of The Walter’s Brewing Company began in Pueblo.
 Brewed with clean Colorado water, the company supplied brews under dozens of labels in more than 20 states and became a Pueblo legend.

 In 1975 the brewery property sold and the doors of Walter’s were closed by the new owner.
-Fast forward to early 2014 when a group of Puebloans obtained the pre-prohibition pilsner recipe from the Walter Family descendants.
+Fast forward to the early 2000's when a group of Puebloans worked with the Walter Family and utilized the pre-prohibition pilsner recipe from the Walter Family.